Native Plant Trust

 Conserving biodiversity for the future

 Today, 17 percent of New England's native plant species are on the brink of being lost—and another 5 percent have already disappeared from the region.
-With threats to our native plants accelerating, and a changing climate creating even more stress on imperiled species, seed banking is a critical strategy for ensuring the preservation of genetic diversity and for potentially reintroducing species to the wild
+With threats to our native plants accelerating, seed banking is a critical strategy for ensuring the preservation of genetic diversity and for potentially reintroducing species to the wild.
+Our goal is to collect and preserve seeds from most populations of the 389 globally and regionally rare species in New England in accord with the goals of the Global Strategy for Plant Conservation.

 To contribute seeds or discuss related questions, contact Dr. Jessamine Finch: jfinch@NativePlantTrust.org

 We give priority to banking the seeds of species that exist in only a few locations, are declining rapidly, or are not currently protected.
 We must obtain the appropriate state or federal permits and landowner permission to collect seeds.
 The strict guidelines for collecting ensure that we do not harm the reproductive potential of the population.
 We clean and dry the seed and store it in a freezer at -18°C. At regular intervals, we then test the viability of the stored seed and re-collect, if necessary.
+Our seed bank follows the best practices outlined by the Center for Plant Conservation.

 Nasami garden plant seedlings